tsara-cyberforensics/CyberForensics-Research-work/README.md

 5. Key Metrics for Evaluation

-- Detection accuracy (ROC, F1, precision, recall)
+- Detection performance (ROC, F1, precision, recall)
-- Speed of mitigation (block time, traffic blocking rates)
+- Time of mitigation (block time, traffic blocking rates)
-- Scalability (nodes, bandwidth, device types)
+- Ability to scale (nodes, bandwidth, device types)
-- Resource consumption (CPU, memory, on IoT/edge devices)
+- Energy/resource consumption (CPU, memory, on IoT/edge devices)
 - False positive/negative rates
 - Resilience/recovery (auto-repair, forensic traceability)
-- Cost/complexity of deployment
+- Deployment cost/complexity
 - Compliance/regulatory compatibility (NIST, ISO, MiCA)

 6. Strengths, Weaknesses, and Research Gaps

 Strengths

-- Decentralizes attack resistance; eliminates single points of failure.
+- The decentralizing of the attack resistance focus by the shift of the attack thus single points of failure are eliminated.
-- Real-time, collaborative intelligence sharing via blockchain smart contracts.
+- Blockchain smart contracts enable automated and effortless real-time communication and shared intelligence.
-- Immutability and traceability of logs (critical for forensics and compliance).
+- The permanence and the inviolability of the log records (very important for support and compliance).
-- Enables advanced, automated defense with AI and distributed learning.
+- Supporting the open and distributed learning model for a highly complex, fully automatic AI defense system.

 Weaknesses

-- Many solutions lack robust detection/mitigation integration (i.e., prevention but not dynamic defense).
+- There are as little as few solutions that are robust in the integration between detection and mitigation (i.e., prevention but not dynamic defense).
-- Most tested at small scale; large distributed networks need further validation (thousands of IoT nodes).
-- SDN dependence can introduce controller bottlenecks.
-- Smart contracts themselves may introduce security vulnerabilities if not properly coded or vetted.
-- Blockchain networks may introduce additional latency—tradeoff between security and performance.
+- Not a single one of them has really been scaled up to test a big distributed network comprising thousands of IoT nodes, while most have only been tested at the small scale.
+- This shift results in the introduction of dependence on SDN for bottlenecks in the controller.
+- In addition to security risks, if there is an incorrect coding or vetting, smart contracts may become vulnerable to attackers.
+- The outcome of the tradeoff is between security and performance as blockchain networks might result in increased latency.
-- Difficult to defend against sophisticated attacks that mimic legitimate traffic and evade flow-based rules.
+- These kinds of attacks are hard to defend against as they impersonate legitimate traffic and do not provide for flow-based rules.

-Unaddressed Research Gaps
+Research Gaps:

-- Scalability: Large-scale, real-world deployment verification.
+- Scalability: Large-scale daily deployment auditing.
-- Comprehensive Defense: Solutions must integrate prevention, detection, and mitigation seamlessly.
+- Comprehensive Defense: Solutions where prevention, detection, and mitigation are seamlessly integrated.
-- Advanced Attack Types: More studies needed on topical threats (Layer 7, slow/low attacks, mempool/DNS amplification, sophisticated botnets like Mirai).
+- Advanced Attack Types: The topical threats that have only been superficially studied (Layer 7, slow/low attacks, mempool/DNS amplification, sophisticated botnets like Mirai).
-- Smart Contract Security: Attention to implementation flaws.
+- Smart Contract Security: Implementation defects.
 - Integration: Multi-tech architectures: 5G/6G, SDIoT, edge, federated learning.
-- Regulatory & Market Risks: More international harmonization needed.
+- Regulatory & Market Risks: More international harmonization is needed.

 7. Latest Research Directions

-- Hybrid AI-Blockchain-SDN defense architectures for collaborative, layered DDoS response.
+- Collaborative, layered DDoS response with Hybrid AI-Blockchain-SDN defense architectures.
 - Federated deep learning for privacy-preserving real-time DDoS detection (IIoT, edge networks).
-- Blockchain-enabled incentive systems to encourage information sharing for attack defense.
+- To incentivize participants sharing information for attack defense, Blockchain-enabled incentive systems.
-- Large-scale performance testing with >6000 nodes and real attack simulations.
+- Huge-scale network performance testing with >6000 nodes and real attack simulations.
-- Integration with regulatory frameworks to address compliance and forensic traceability.
+- Working on regulatory frameworks to address issues of compliance and forensic traceability.
+-
 8. Comparative Summary Table: Technologies & Approaches

 | Technology/Approach           | Best for              | Weakness             | Notable Solution  |